Word of Mouth Marketing with New York Times Director Jeffrey Graham

 New York Times Executive Director of Customer Insight Jeffrey Graham talks about word-of-mouth marketing, rumor control, the wisdom of the crowd, and keeping the Grey Lady profitable.

-Graham leads a 30-person corporate research team at The New York Times and nytimes.com, which includes advertising, digital marketing, strategic research, web analytics, and database marketing.
+Graham leads a 30-person corporate research team at The New York Times, which includes advertising, digital marketing, strategic research, analytics, and email newsletter marketing.

 Previously he was SVP, Strategic Research & Accountability Director for Starcom MediaVest, where he led communication research for Procter & Gamble, as well as research for P&G’s television and digital investments.